Lamb meatballs with barberries, dried figs, yogurt, and herbs

 Salt and pepper to taste

-To make the meatballs, mix all the ingredients together.
-I generally fry a small taster patty, about 1 teaspoon in size, to taste for salt and herbs.
+Mix all the ingredients together to make the meatballs.
+I generally fry a small taster patty, about one teaspoon in size, to taste for salt and herbs.
 Adjust as needed.
 Make small meatballs about the size of a golf ball.
-As a note, the less you work the meatballs the softer they tend to be.
+As a note, the less you work the meatballs, the softer they tend to be.

-The meat I use is usually 12-15% fat so I do not need oil.
-Fry the meatballs keeping them well spaced so they do not steam.
+My meat is usually 12-15% fat, so I do not need oil.
+Fry the meatball,s keeping them well spaced so they do not steam.
 You may have to fry them in 2-3 batches.
 Remove and set aside.
-The inside of the meatballs may still be raw, that is okay.
+The inside of the meatballs may still be raw, but that is okay.

-When ready to serve, heat up the meatballs in their broth.
-The sauce tends to get absorbed by the meatballs, feel free to add a touch of water if required.
-Ladle gently into small bowls and sprinkle with the remaining herbs and add the yogurt in small dollops.
-Serve with bread, naan, couscous or rice.
+When ready to serve, heat the meatballs in their broth.
+The sauce tends to get absorbed by the meatballs, so feel free to add a touch of water if necessary.
+Ladle gently into small bowls, sprinkle with the remaining herbs, and add the yogurt in small dollops.
+Serve with bread, naan, couscous, or rice.